 4. Hire a Professional

 Last, but certainly not least, hire a professional.
-Let’s stress this point again, shall we?
-If you are not a trained highly-trained graphic designer, hire a professional.
+If you are not a highly-trained graphic designer, hire someone who is!
 There’s nothing worse than a poorly designed book cover.
 Well, except maybe a poorly written book, but that’s another article for another time.
 Gather some examples and put together a mock cover if you’d like, so your designer will know exactly what you’d like.
 Chat with them regularly and be sure to ask if they charge extra for revisions.
-You want your cover to be perfect, so be picky.
-If it’s not exactly right the first time, don’t be shy.
-Ask for a change.
-At the end of the day, with all the hard work you put into your novel, you want a cover that you are proud of and one that readers love.
+At the end of the day, after all the hard work you put into your novel, you want a cover that you are proud of and one that readers love.